The Guide to On-Site Household Staff Assessments

 The good news?
 Most problematic hires give clear signals during the screening process.
 You just need to know what to look for.
 Below, we break down the most common red flags when hiring household staff, so you can spot trouble before it walks through your front door.

-Why Do Red Flags Matter More in Household Staffing?
+Why Do Hiring Red Flags Matter More in Your Home?

 Hiring for a corporate office is one thing.
 Hiring for your home is something else entirely.
 Household employees work in intimate spaces where your family lives, sleeps, and raises children.
 They may handle valuable belongings, private documents, and sensitive personal information on a daily basis.